pmahnke/mahnke-cocktails/recipe/grasshopper.md

 stars: 0
 base_spirits: "Crème de Menthe, White Crème de Cacao "
 youtube: "kRPWDOCVByk&t=164s"
+description: "A sweet, minty-chocolate after-dinner classic known for its vibrant green color from crème de menthe."
 excerpt: |
   The Grasshopper is a classic cocktail known for its vibrant green color and creamy, minty-chocolate flavor.
 It is a sweet, minty classic that tastes better than your traditional dessert.
 ---